Israel Studies Graduate Grants

 - If there is an interest in teaching a course, a description of topics or areas of competence (a syllabus is not needed in the initial application)

-Candidates who apply for the Summer/Autumn cycle will be notified in early-to-mid-April.
+Candidates who apply for the winter/spring cycle will be notified in early winter.

-Candidates who apply for the Winter/Spring cycle will be notified mid-November.
+Candidates who apply for the summer/autumn cycle will be notified in early-to-mid-April.

 Funds will be disbursed within 6-8 weeks of award notification.